-- You’ve tried to lose weight through diet and lifestyle changes
+- You’ve tried and failed to lose weight through diet and lifestyle changes

 What results can I expect?

-It isn't possible to predict how much weight you will lose following an endoscopic sleeve gastroplasty as results vary according to many factors including your willingness to adapt your diet and your physical activity.
+It isn't possible to predict how much weight you will lose following an ESG as results vary according to many factors including your willingness to adapt your diet and your physical activity.

-The evidence we have suggests patients can expect to lose about half of their excess weight over a 12-18 month period*.
-At this stage, because this is still a new procedure, longer term weight loss results are not yet available.
+The evidence we have suggests people can expect to lose about half of their excess weight over a 12-18 month period*.
+At this stage, because this is still a new procedure, longer term weight loss results are not available.

 |At 6 months |